 - A metaphor can only be successful if the student already has some knowledge of the target domain.
 Knowledge of the source domain is often less important.

-- Metaphor only makes sense if it’s part of a process of learning.
+- Metaphor only makes sense if it is a part of a process.
+A process of learning.
 It doesn’t do much good on its own.

 Most of the more powerful explanations rely on metaphor in the broadest possible sense.
 In fact, all explanation is to some extent metaphorical in that it provides a projection from one domain of understanding onto another.
 Metaphor brings out the familiar – or ex plains it – in the unfamiliar.
 Or so the story goes.

 We can think of metaphoric projection as putting two thin sheets of paper over each other and looking at them against a bright light.
 What can be on these sheets?
 Sketches, images, words or even just smudges of color.
 The projection then obscures certain things and shows others in new contexts.
 Sometimes, with more complex slides we may see completely new shapes and color hues.
 The process of making sense of the metaphor then involves slight adjustments in how those two sheets align against one another.
 This can be described as the metaphor giving a new structure to the target domain.